Disclaimers: See Chapter 1

 "For what?"
-I was curious.
+I'm curious.

-"Something that will change our lives forever." she answers with a huge smile on her face.
+"Something that will change our lives forever."
+She answers with a huge smile on her face.

-I like when she smiles, so I'll cease my game of catechism with her, because I don't want it to fade.
+I like when she smiles, so I'll cease my game of catechism with her because I don't want it to fade.
 She opens the mahogany door and we step inside.

 "How are you, Nemina?"

 "Hello, Ri."
-Nemina say to me.
+Nemina asserts.

 "Hi.
 Are you a Priestess?"
 I blurt out.

-I wanted to know her name too a little bit, although I am accustomed to just calling her what I do.
+I wanted to know her name too, a little bit.
+Although I am accustomed to just calling her what I do.

-I open my eyes to look at her.
+I open my irises to descry her.

 "Thanking the goddess."

-"Well be careful." she grins.
+"Well, be careful."
+She grins.
 "We don't want you to burst a blood vessel from such a simple act."

 "That is to be set on the pedestal once your prayer is done."